vfarcic/cncf-demo/manuscript/progressive-delivery/argo-rollouts.md

 * **Kuma** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **Network Service Mesh** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **Linkerd** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
-* **NGINX** has not yet been implemented.
-Please let us know (by opening an issue) if you would like to contribute the implementation.
-* **Contour** has not yet been implemented.
-Please let us know (by opening an issue) if you would like to contribute the implementation.
-* **Emissary-ingress** has not yet been implemented.
-Please let us know (by opening an issue) if you would like to contribute the implementation.